 At JMHS we have a pastoral system which not only helps provide outstanding support but also provides a great sense of identity and friendly competition for all students.
 Each year group is supported by a Head of Year and an expertly led team of form tutors.
 Students will also be allocated to a House.
 At the end of each academic year Houses and Year Groups compete for trophies awarded for positive behaviour, high attendance, sporting achievement, participation and House Points.
-Each week students have assemblies that address key PSHRE themes.
+Each week students have assemblies that address key PSHRE themes as well as a wide range of challenge activities to compete as a tutor group.
 Student Support Assistants offer excellent support to Year Leaders as well as being a contact point for both parents and students alike.
 The pastoral team is as follows:

-Head of Year 7 - Miss T Coles Head of Year 8 - Mr M Day Head of Year 9 - Miss T Adams

-Head of Year 10 - Mr M Carter Head of Year 11 - Miss A Phillips
+Head of Year 7 - Miss N Drew Head of Year 8 - Miss T Coles Head of Year 9 - Mr M Day Head of Year 10 - Mrs A Mack Head of Year 11 - Mr M Carter